MG Software.

 Frequently asked questions

 Not always.
-Docker with Docker Compose is sufficient for small to medium projects.
-Kubernetes becomes valuable when you need to manage dozens of containers, require automatic scaling, or need zero-downtime deployments across multiple servers.
+Docker with Docker Compose is sufficient for small to medium projects with a handful of services.
+Kubernetes becomes valuable when you need to manage dozens of containers, require automatic scaling, need zero-downtime deployments across multiple servers, or when multiple teams need to deploy independently.
+For many web applications, managed platforms like Vercel, Railway, or Cloud Run offer a better alternative without the Kubernetes complexity and operational burden.

 Yes, Kubernetes supports multiple container runtimes via the Container Runtime Interface (CRI).
-Containerd and CRI-O are popular alternatives.
-However, Docker is still the most commonly used tool for building container images.
+Containerd and CRI-O are popular alternatives that are directly supported by Kubernetes.
+However, Docker is still the most commonly used tool for building container images via Dockerfiles.
+In practice, most teams build with Docker and run in Kubernetes with containerd as the underlying runtime engine.

-Kubernetes brings significant operational complexity.
+Kubernetes brings significant operational complexity that often does not justify the benefits for small teams.
 For small teams, we recommend managed alternatives like Google Cloud Run, AWS Fargate, or Railway that provide container benefits without the Kubernetes overhead.
+These platforms auto-scale, require no cluster maintenance, and are considerably cheaper until you manage dozens of services at significant scale.

 MG Software